-Chris also provides a broad range of counseling and training to executives, supervisors, managers and employees on topics including positive employer-employee relations, anti-harassment compliance, wage and hour issues, investigations of workplace misconduct, documentation and performance reviews, and avoiding workplace violence.
-In addition, Chris represents institutions of higher education, charter schools and public school districts on employment law issues and education law matters, including student disciplinary issues.
+Chris also provides a broad range of counseling and training to executives, supervisors, managers, and employees on topics including positive employer-employee relations, anti-harassment compliance, wage and hour issues, investigations of workplace misconduct, documentation and performance reviews, and avoiding workplace violence.
+In addition, Chris represents institutions of higher education, charter schools, and public school districts in employment law issues and education law matters, including student disciplinary issues.

-Besides his labor and employment practice, Chris is heavily involved with the leadership of the firm in his role as Marketing Partner, overseeing the marketing and business development efforts of the firm’s Marketing Committee and Marketing Department.
-A Syracuse native, Chris is highly visible and very active in the local community, serving on a number of civic and charitable boards and volunteering his time in various youth sports organizations.
+Besides his labor and employment practice, Chris is heavily involved with the leadership of the firm in his role as marketing partner, overseeing the marketing and business development efforts of the firm’s Marketing Committee and marketing department.
+A Syracuse native, Chris is highly visible and very active in the local community, serving on a number of civic and charitable boards and volunteering his time with various youth sports organizations.

-- Negotiated comprehensive executive employment agreement for first lay president of Jesuit college.
+- Negotiated a comprehensive executive employment agreement for first lay president of a Jesuit college.

-- Obtained temporary restraining order and worldwide preliminary injunction enjoining former key employee from competing against client in all areas of public adjusting and disaster recover consulting industries.
+- Obtained a temporary restraining order and worldwide preliminary injunction enjoining a former key employee from competing against the client in all areas of public adjusting and disaster recovery consulting industries.

-- Obtained temporary restraining order and preliminary injunction enforcing non-competition covenant against cardiologist who opened competing practice and solicited client's patients after his separation from employment with client.
+- Obtained a temporary restraining order and preliminary injunction enforcing a non-competition covenant against a cardiologist who opened a competing practice and solicited the client's patients after his separation from employment with client.

-- Obtained dismissal of complainants' charges of discrimination, based on handicapped-accessibility claims relating to client's place of business, pursuant to trial before the New York State Division of Human Rights.
+- Obtained a dismissal of the complainants' charges of discrimination based on handicapped-accessibility claims relating to the client's place of business, pursuant to trial before the New York State Division of Human Rights.

-- Defended client in multi-million dollar federal lawsuit involving claims under the Americans With Disabilities Act and handicapped accessibility of historic State courthouse.
+- Defended a client in a multi-million federal lawsuit involving claims under the Americans With Disabilities Act and handicapped accessibility of a historic state courthouse.

-- Successfully defended nuclear energy facility against claims of employment discrimination based on gender, race and national origin by former nuclear security officer.
+- Successfully defended a nuclear energy facility against claims of employment discrimination based on gender, race, and national origin by a former nuclear security officer.